shaniggj/Optimizing-Warehouse-Efficiency-via-Python-Based-Order-Batching/README.md

 </p>
 <p align="center">Warehouse Layout with 2D Coordinates</p>

 Every storage location must be linked to a Reference using Master Data.
 (For instance, reference #123129 is located in coordinate (xi, yi)).
-You can then associate every order line to a geographical location for picking.
+You can then associate every order line to a geographical location for picking

 <p align="center">
   <img align="center" src="static/img/processing_layout.png" width=75%>